charliemun1/udacity-project2/README.md

 ## Deploy a high-availability web app using CloudFormation

-This is an ALX-T Cloud DevOps Engineer Nanodegree Program project
+This is an ALX-T Cloud DevOps Engineer Nanodegree Program project The goal was to deploy servers for a highly available web app using CloudFormation

 ## App Preview